MicrosoftDocs/windows-itpro-docs/windows/configuration/use-json-customize-start-menu-windows.md

 The layout has the following areas:

-- **Pinned**: This area shows some of the apps that are installed on the devices.
+- **Pinned**: This area shows some of the apps that are installed on the device.
 You can customize this section using the **ConfigureStartPins** policy, and create a pinned list of apps you want on the devices.
 You can also remove apps that are pinned by default.

   This article shows you how to use the **ConfigureStartPins** policy.

 - **All apps**: Users can select this option to see a list of all the apps on the device.
 This section can't be customized.
 - **Recommended**: This area shows recent files that have been opened.
 You can't hide this section, but you can prevent files from showing.
-The [Start/HideRecentJumplists CSP](../windows/client-management/mdm/policy-csp-start.md#start-hiderecentjumplists) controls this setting, and can be set using an MDM provider, like Microsoft Intune.
+The [Start/HideRecentJumplists CSP](../client-management/mdm/policy-csp-start.md#start-hiderecentjumplists) controls this setting, and can be set using an MDM provider, like Microsoft Intune.

-  For more information on the Start menu settings you can configure in a Microsoft Intune policy, see [Windows 10 (and newer) device settings to allow or restrict features using Intune](/mem/intune/configuration/device-restrictions-windows-10#start).
+  For more information on the Start menu settings you can configure in a Microsoft Intune policy, see [Windows 10 (and later) device settings to allow or restrict features using Intune](/mem/intune/configuration/device-restrictions-windows-10#start).

 ### What you need to know

 - When you customize the Start layout, you overwrite the entire full layout.
 Users can't pin, unpin, or uninstall apps from Start.
 Users can see and open all apps in the **All Apps** view, but they can't pin any apps to Start.
 A partial Start layout isn't available.
-- On Windows 11 and newer devices, you must create a new JSON file.
+- On Windows 11 and later devices, you must create a new JSON file.
 You can't use a file from a previous OS, such as Windows 10.

 ## Create the JSON file